A Room with a View (1985 film): Background

-In 1946, 20th Century Fox offered $25.000 for the film rights to A Room with a View, but Forster did not hold cinema in high regard and refused even though the studio was willing to pay him even more.
-Following Forster's death in 1970, the board of fellows of King's College at Cambridge inherited the rights to his books.
+In 1946, 20th Century Fox offered $25,000 for the film rights to A Room with a View, but Forster did not hold cinema in high regard and refused although the studio was willing to pay him even more.
+Following Forster's death in 1970, the board of fellows of King's College, Cambridge, inherited the rights to his books.
 However, Donald A Parry, chief executor, turned down all approaches.
 Ten years later, the film rights for Forster's novels became available when the film enthusiast Professor Bernard Williams became chief executor.
+The trustees of Forster's estate invited producer Ismail Merchant and director James Ivory to Cambridge to discuss filming Forster.